How Strategic Workshops Help Build Consensus

 During an Oval Mapping Workshop, participants are encouraged to write down their ideas, assumptions, opinions, issues, facts and assertions regarding the strategic direction of the business onto ovals and post them on a wall.

 We then work with the participants to group the statements into clusters of related subject matter (for example, marketing, finance operations, etc.).
-This continues the consensus building process by allowing people to further review the statements and clarify their meaning, ensuring that they are contextually accurate.
+This continues the consensus building process by allowing people to further review the statements and clarify their meaning.
+This ensures they are contextually accurate.
 The fact that they are working on what has been said rather than who said it helps to break down inter-personal barriers and encourages an open dialogue.

 The final, and most important, step in the process is to link the various statements together using arrows that represent a cause and effect relationship.
-This process creates what is called a causal map which is subsequently entered into our computer software for subsequent analysis and reporting.
+This process creates what is called a causal map.
+The map is subsequently entered into our computer software for subsequent analysis and reporting.

-This final step is where the ‘magic’ happens as we literally link the thoughts and opinions of different people in a very subtle way that completes the consensus building process and uncovers information about the group’s (rather than the individual’s) ideas, concerns and aspirations for the business.
+This final step is where the ‘magic’ happens.
+We literally link the thoughts and opinions of different people in a very subtle way.
+This completes the consensus building process.
+It also uncovers information about the group’s (rather than the individual’s) ideas, concerns and aspirations for the business.

 When focusing on how statements link together we are effectively linking peoples thoughts in a subtle but very effective way.
 This, along with the other phases of the process gradually builds consensus among the participants about future of the organisation and how to get there.